Methodologies

 URL: https://showmyitems.com/runescape-player-counts

-This page tracks only Steam population.
-It gives current Steam players, 24-hour peak, all-time peak, and Steam rank in a simple layout.
-I like the layout and the color scheme.
+- Shows current Steam players, 24-hour peak, all-time peak, and Steam rank in a simple layout.

 URL: https://playercounter.com/runescape